Why agents usually represent the transaction in FL

 In case you were wondering, the code of ethics for REALTORS® also does not address this topic.

 The moral of the story is… if you want your Florida Real Estate Agent to represent you, you must sign a Single Agent or Single Agency agreement.
+That is the "one easy step".
 If those words are not on the document, the agent you are trusting only represents the transaction.

 Don't miss this 60 second Coaching Tip on YouTube about Showing Agreements.